 This overloading of the adjacent segments of the spine brought on by spinal fusions can result in a number of conditions in the adjacent segments, including:

-Approximately 25% of patients who have undergone fusions develop Adjacent Segment Disease about 5 years post-surgery.
-For those undergoing three- or-four level fusions 29% develop ASD at 5 years and 40% at 10 years.
+Approximately 25% of patients who have had fusions develop Adjacent Segment Disease about 5 years post-surgery.
+For those who have had three- or-four level fusions 29% develop ASD at 5 years and 40% at 10 years.